RandomUser132112/Schedule-Filter-CLI/README.md

 # Schedule-Filter
-A program that filters a university schedule to fit the needs of students.
+A program that gets & filters all possible university schedules to fit the needs of students.

 **Course File Format**